THE FUTURE IS NOW IN REMOTE SENSING

 Source: Transport & Environment

-"Urban air pollution in particular is increasing by 8 per cent every five years, and 95 per cent of cities worldwide do not meet World Health Organization’s guidelines."
+"Urban air pollution in particular is increasing by 8 percent every five years, and 95 percent of cities worldwide do not meet World Health Organization’s guidelines."
 (Source)